 - The chart above is an extension of the article on stress testing for large banks in the COVID-19 pandemic published on May 12, 2020.
-This web page allows users to select different paths for the eight macroeconomic variables used in the Minneapolis version of the CLASS model and then see the resulting projection of capital for the 21 domestic banks that were part of the 2020 DFAST exercise.
+This web page allows users to select different paths for the eight macroeconomic variables used in the Minneapolis version of the CLASS model and then see the resulting projection of capital for the 21 domestic banks that are part of (or can opt into) the 2021 DFAST exercise.

 - The scenarios shown here are not forecasts but are instead hypothetical scenarios.
-The scenarios were constructed to help illustrate how large banks could react to the adverse economic conditions resulting from the COVID-19 pandemic.
+The scenarios were constructed to help illustrate how large banks could react to the adverse economic conditions associated with severe recessions.